 - If you become dissatisfied with your financial institution and wish to move your accounts to another bank, it can sometimes be difficult to do so.

 - You may be charged for the services provided by a commercial account, even if you are not fully utilizing them.

 - If your business is one in which you receive a lot of checks, your bank may place restrictions on the number of checks they will process for free, causing you to then pay for processing any checks beyond that.

 - Different banks may provide different products and services, and at different costs.
 Being able to properly compare and contrast among different financial institutions can sometimes be difficult, making it tricky to best determine the specific needs of your business.

 As you can see, while there certainly are some downsides to a commercial account, the advantages often still outweigh the disadvantages, so it is probably still in the best interest of your business to establish a commercial account.
 With that said, if your biggest concern is being able to properly pay your taxes, and you are not currently concerned with issues of payroll or retirement accounts, then you may be fine with utilizing the services of a good accountant who specializes in business accounting.

 If you need help with commercial accounts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.